juxor/afaq/markdown/alinks.md

 Kropotkin's classic analysis of the rise of the state.

-the Young -- by P.A.
+Young -- by P.A.
 Kropotkin.

 One of Kropotkin's best known and most inspiring essays.
 A must read!